How Do Banks Investigate Disputes? Let’s Look at the Bank Investigation Process & Find Out.

-In very general terms, the process goes as follows:
+In very general terms, the process as to how do banks investigate chargebacks goes as follows:

-To illustrate this process, let’s assume a customer contacts his or her issuing bank and claims that a transaction was unauthorized.
-Once the bank receives the cardholder’s inquiry, Federal Trade Commission rules give them 30 days to respond, acknowledging the customer’s claim.
+Let’s assume a customer contacts their issuing bank and claims that a transaction was unauthorized.
+Once the bank receives the cardholder’s inquiry, the Federal Trade Commission rules give them 30 days to respond, acknowledging the customer’s claim.
 In an effort to provide better service to customers, though, banks will generally move quickly on disputes.

-The bank initiates a card fraud investigation, gathering details about the transaction from the cardholder.
-They review pertinent details, such as whether the charge in question was a card-present or card-not-present transaction.
+The bank initiates a payment fraud investigation, gathering information about the transaction from the cardholder.
+They review pertinent details, such as whether the charge was a card-present or card-not-present transaction.

 If the bank determines that the transaction in question was, in fact, a fraudulent charge, they may choose to contact the authorities.
-At that point, the US Federal Bureau of Investigation (FBI) may choose to get involved if there are signs suggesting a larger pattern, especially one that crosses state lines.
-In most cases, though, the bank will handle the situation themselves, through their internal fraud team.
+At that point, the FBI may decide to get involved if there are signs suggesting a larger pattern, especially one that crosses state lines.
+In most cases, though, the bank will handle the situation through its internal fraud team.

 What Does the Bank Do in Cases of Fraud?

-In cases of fraud, the cardholder’s liability is limited by law to $50 for a credit card transaction.
-For a debit card, the fraud liability is $500, if reported within 60 days.
-Of course, many banks choose to offer “zero-liability” cards to cardholders, meaning the bank protects the cardholder from any loss.
+In fraud cases, the cardholder’s liability is limited by law to $50 for a credit card transaction.
+For a debit card, the fraud liability is $500 if reported within 60 days.
+Of course, many banks offer “zero-liability” cards to cardholders, meaning the bank protects the cardholder from any loss.

-With a fraud case, the bank will advise the customer to immediately contact the three credit reporting bureaus (Equifax, Experian, and TransUnion).
+The bank will advise the customer to immediately contact the three credit reporting bureaus (Equifax, Experian, and TransUnion) with a fraud case.
 The cardholder can request an immediate credit freeze, which will prevent potential damage to the customer’s credit rating.

 Resolving Disputes Outside the Chargeback Process

-The chargeback process is an important and useful consumer protection tool.
+The chargeback process is an essential and helpful consumer protection tool.
 However, it’s in the interest of all parties—merchants, banks, and cardholders—to avoid chargebacks whenever possible.

-According to card scheme rules for how banks investigate disputes, cardholders are required to contact the merchant before the bank.
+Before asking "how do banks investigate disputes," the most important thing to remember is that cardholders must contact the merchant before the bank.
 Many neglect to do this, however.

-Have additional questions about the dispute process?
+Have additional questions about the dispute process or how banks investigate chargebacks?
 Want to learn how merchants and banks can save money through chargeback management?
 Click below to speak with one of our dispute experts today.